werpu/angular-bootstrap-picker/README.md

 * date-format {optional} the moment date format for the dates, if not set DD.MM.YYYY is used per default
 * placeholder {optional} placeholder for the input
 * name {optional} form name
+* picker-mode {optional} allowed values DATE or DATE_TIME if no value is set DATE is used automatically
 * button-label {optional} label for the picker button